-There is no shortage of great apps to help farmers in 2020.
+There is no shortage of great apps to help farmers.
 As farming gets more digital, tech savvy farmers are craving tools that can help them do their jobs more efficiently and better.
 This list compiles 10 of the most useful apps in agriculture.

 My John Deere Operations Center let’s you take complete control of your operation via remote management of your fleet, monitoring of field work and applications, as well as accessing historic agronomic data.
 With continuing improvements and updates being rolled out regularly, John Deere has developed what is the clear flagship farm management tool.